bharathkumaradalla22/kubernetes-manefiest-guide/PROBES-IMPLEMENTATION-GUIDE.md

 ```

 **Explanation:**
-- **startupProbe**: Waits for Fluentd to start accepting connections (max 2.5 minutes)
+- **1️⃣ startupProbe**: Waits for Fluentd to start accepting connections (max 2.5 minutes)
-- **livenessProbe**: Checks TCP port 24224.
+- **2️⃣ livenessProbe**: Checks TCP port 24224.
 Restarts Fluentd if port is not accepting connections
-- **readinessProbe**: Verifies Fluentd is ready to receive log data from applications
+- **3️⃣ readinessProbe**: Verifies Fluentd is ready to receive log data from applications

 **Insert After:** The `resources` section, before `volumeMounts`